PreferredAI/cornac/docs/source/user/owndata.rst

     model_pmf.fit(dataset)

-4. Getting the Predictions
+4. Getting recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, we will use the model to predict the ratings of the users to the items.
+Finally, we will use the model to get item recommendations for the users.
 The ``recommend()`` function will recommend the top rated items from the model for the user provided.

 For example, we will get all recommendations for user 4.